seanpowell/docs/source/API_Reference/Web_API/parse_settings.md

          <td>hostname</td>
          <td>Yes</td>
          <td>alphanumeric</td>
-         <td>The hostname (domain or subdomain) for which you would like to configurea Parse Webhook callback URL.</td>
+         <td>The hostname (domain or subdomain) for which you would like to configure a Parse Webhook callback URL.</td>
       </tr>
       <tr>
          <td>url</td>